libremfg/rhize-docs/content/how-to/kpi-service/about-kpi-service.md

 {{< experimental-kpi >}}

-Key Performance Indicators (KPIs) in manufacturing serve as measurable metrics that help monitor, assess, and optimize the performance of various aspects of your production process.
+Key Performance Indicators (KPIs) in manufacturing are metrics to help monitor, assess, and optimize the performance of various aspects of your production process.

-Rhize has an optional `KPI` service that queries process values persisted to a time series database and calculated various KPIs
+Rhize has an optional `KPI` service that queries process values persisted to a time-series database and then calculates various KPIs.

-{{< notice "note" >}}
-Rhize's implementation of work calendars was inspired by ISO/TR 22400-10, a standard on KPIs in operations management.
+Rhize's implementation of work calendars is inspired by ISO/TR [22400-10](https://www.iso.org/obp/ui/?_escaped_fragment_=iso:std:71283:en), a standard on KPIs in operations management.
-{{< /notice >}}

 ## What the service does